 “It’s good news that farmers are able to produce good yields without bee harming pesticides.
 The UK Government is right to back a more comprehensive ban on neonicotinoids, – a move which now needs to be supported in the forthcoming EU vote.
 Governments can then focus on helping farmers to keep protecting their crops and our essential pollinators”.
 Sandra Bell, nature campaigner at Friends of the Earth.

-Government Chief Scientist Mark Walport suggests in 2013 that the proposed ban would cause “severe reductions in yields to struggling European farmers and economies” and would mean using more old fashioned pesticides
+Government Chief Scientist Mark Walport suggests in 2013, the proposed ban would cause “severe reductions in yields to struggling European farmers and economies” and would mean using more old-fashioned pesticides.

-Matt Ridley claims that 50% of crop has been lost to flea beetles in Hampshire and increased pyrethroid spray use.
+Matt Ridley claims that 50% of crops has been lost to flea beetles in Hampshire and increased pyrethroid spray use.

 GWCT and Natural England report into Neonicotinoid Use finds that farmers who use neonicotinoid seed treatments are more likely to spray an insecticide in spring.

-Neonicotinoid insecticide travels through a soil food chain, disrupting biological control of non-target pests and decreasing soya bean yield (Douglas et al 2014)
+Neonicotinoid insecticide travels through the soil food chain, disrupting biological control of non-target pests and decreasing soya bean yield (Douglas et al 2014)

 Members of the Save The Bees Coalition: Abella Lupa, APIADS, Apicultura de huesca, Apiscam, Apiservices, Arieco, Asociación Bee Garden, Asociación de apicultores de la Región de Murcia, Asociación Española de Apicultores, Asociación Galega de apicultura, Asociación Medioambiental Jara, Asociación RedMontañas, Asociación Reforesta, Avaaz, Baltic Environmental Forum Latvia, Bamepe, Bee Life European Beekeeping Coordination, Bijenstichting, Buglife, BUND, Campact, Confederación en Defensa de la Abeja en la Cornisa Cantábrica, Cooperativa El Brot, Division of Apiculture- Hellenic Agriculture Organisation DEMETER, Earth Thrive, Eco Hvar, ECOCITY, ecocolmena, Ecologistas en Acción, Estonian Green Party, European Professional Beekeepers Association, Federação Nacional dos Apicultores de Portugal, Federation of Greek Beekeepers’ Associations, Foundation for the Environment and Agriculture, Friends of the Bees Foundation, Friends of the Earth Europe, Générations Futures, Gipuzkaoko Erlezain Elkartea, Glore Mill Sustainability Centre for Biodiversity and Energy, Greenpeace, Inter-Environnement Wallonie, INLUISAL SL, Lithuanian Fund for Nature, Melazahar, NABU, Natur&ëmwelt, Nature & Progrès Belgique, Pesticide Action Network Europe, Pesticide Action Network UK, Pestizid Aktions-Netzwerk, proBiene, Quercus, Romapis, Salvem la Platja Llarga, Slovenian Beekeepers` Association, Slow Food, SOS polinizadores, Spanish Society of Organic Farming, Statera NGO, SumOfUs, Territorios Vivos, Umweltinstitut München, Unió de Llauradors I Ramaders, Union Nationale de l’Apiculture Française, Via Pontica Foundation, Vilde bier i Danmark, WECF France, WECF Germany, WWF España.